Fight Traffic Ticket in MichiganPage OverviewSUMMARY: How to Fight a Michigan Traffic Ticket

 Read full details below

-Challenging your traffic ticket requires requesting a court hearing with the intent of having the charges reduced or having the ticket dismissed.
-Hearing procedures vary with each district court.
+Getting your charges reduced or dismissed is the goal of challenging your traffic ticket in court.
+Hearing procedures vary with each district court in Michigan.
 If you're unsure on how to proceed, call the district court listed on your citation.

-After pleading not guilty, you'll have the option to represent yourself or hire legal counsel.
-The court will then issue one of the following outcomes:
+After you plead " not guilty," you'll have the option to represent yourself or hire a traffic ticket lawyer.
+The MI court will then issue any of the following outcomes:

-- Guilty, meaning you must pay all related fines and fees, and incur points on your driving record.
+- Guilty: You must pay all related fines and fees, and incur points on your MI driving record.

-Pleading guilty is an admission of guilt, forfeiting your right to a court trial.
+Pleading "guilty" to your traffic ticket in Michigan, is an admission of guilt, which forfeits your right to a court trial.
 Once the court receives your payment, the case is considered closed.
-Learn more in our Paying Your Traffic Ticket page.
+Learn more by reading our Paying Your Traffic Ticket page.

 Pleading Guilty With an Explanation

-This option requires requesting a hearing to explain the mitigating factors behind your violation.
-The court will consider your request and notify you of its decision by mail.
-If your request is rejected you'll be asked to submit your traffic ticket payment.
-If it's accepted, the court will schedule a hearing date.
+This option requires a court hearing to explain the mitigating factors behind your traffic violation.
+The Michigan court will consider your request and notify you of its decision by mail.
+If your request is rejected, you'll be asked to submit your traffic ticket payment.
+If accepted, the court will schedule a hearing date.

-Traffic tickets are handled by county district courts.
-You must send your plea to the court listed on your Michigan traffic ticket.
-This means, for example, that if you were cited in Lansing but live in Detroit, you still must settle your ticket with the Lansing court listed on your citation.
+In Michigan, traffic tickets are handled by county district courts.
+You must send your plea to the court listed on your MI traffic ticket.
+For example, if you were cited in Lansing but live in Detroit, you'll have to settle your ticket with the Lansing court.

-Inform the Court in Person or In Writing
+Inform the Court In Person or By Mail

 Informal or Formal Hearing?

-- Informal Hearing―You (defendant) and the citing officer (plaintiff) appear under oath before a court magistrate.
+- Informal: You (the defendant) and the citing officer (the plaintiff) appear under oath before a court magistrate.
 Both you and the plaintiff may present testimony and call witnesses, but you must do so without the presence of legal representation.

-- Formal Hearing―You present your case while under oath before a district court judge.
+- Formal: You present your case while under oath before a district court judge.
 A prosecutor will represent the citing officer (plaintiff), while you'll have the option to either represent yourself or hire a traffic ticket lawyer.

-When submitting your plea you must specifically request for a formal hearing.
-Otherwise the court will initially schedule you for a pre-hearing.
-During the pre-hearing the magistrate will listen to both testimonies and then issue a decision.
-If you disagree with the magistrate's decision you have the right to appeal.
-You will then be scheduled to a formal hearing before a district court judge.
+NOTE: During your pre-hearing, the magistrate will listen to both testimonies and then issue a decision.
+If you disagree with the magistrate's decision, you have the right to appeal in a formal hearing before a Michigan district court judge.

-If your budget allows, consult with legal counsel.
-A traffic lawyer is experienced on the ways of the court.
-This familiarity might improve your chances for reduced charges or for the dismissal of your citation.
+If your budget allows, you may want to consider hiring a traffic lawyer.
+A traffic ticket lawyer is experienced in the ways of the court and Michigan traffic laws.
+This familiarity might improve your chances for reduced charges or the dismissal of your MI traffic citation.

-After presenting your defense, a judge or magistrate will issue a verdict.
+After presenting your defense to the Michigan court, a judge or magistrate will issue a verdict.
 If found guilty, you will be advised of all penalties and instructed on how to pay all fines.

-Regardless of verdict, check your driving record for accuracy.
+Regardless of verdict, check your MI driving record for accuracy.
 Verify that all listed charges and posted points are accountable.
-Immediately notify the SOS if you detect any errors.
-Unsubstantiated points or violations could cause an unwarranted jump in your car insurance rates or the loss of driving privileges.
+Immediately notify the Michigan Secretary of State (SOS) if you detect any errors.
+Unsubstantiated points or traffic violations could cause an unwarranted jump in your car insurance rates or the loss of driving privileges in Michigan.

-A traffic violation may cause a leap in your car insurance premiums, depending on the policies of your provider.
-If your auto insurance rates are exceeding your budget, take the time to research other car insurance companies.
-You can compare car insurance rates online from a variety of insurance providers.
+Depending on your provider and traffic violation in Michigan, you may receive points on your MI driving record and a leap in your car insurance premiums.
+If your auto insurance rates are exceeding your budget, take the time to research other car insurance companies and compare car insurance rates online from a variety of insurance providers.
 The process is fast and easy.Other Topics in This Section